ryan-allen/interceptor/README.md

 # Interceptor

+Mad Max had one, and he was freaking awesome.

 ## Overview:

 Interceptor allows you to wrap other objects, and intercept method calls, without changing the target objects code, or performing any hairy metaprogramming.
 You may use this library to perform these kinds of tasks: